A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems

-Now, we are ready to present our fully adaptive algorithm, \begin{algo}[$y_0 \mapsto y_1$] Given a time step size $h$ {and an initial value $y_0$}: \begin{itemize} \item {Calculate $\rho_A$ and $\rho_D$ at the current value of the solution.} \item Calculate $\rho_A/\sqrt{\rho_D}$ and choose the corresponding table among Tables \ref{table0p5}, \ref{table1}, \ref{table1p5}, \ref{table2}, \ref{table2s2},~\ref{tablelarge}. \item Search the minimum $s$ (and the corresponding $\eta$) in the chosen table such that $\frac{1+\omega_0}{\omega_1}>h\rho_D$. \item Generate the coefficients \eqref{eq:omegarkc} and \eqref{eq:coeffsrkc} and apply the recurrence \eqref{eq:ARKC}. \item Update the step size according to the automatic step size selection procedure and repeat until reaching the final time. \end{itemize} \end{algo} The code of the ARKC integrator as well as the drivers that reproduce the numerical experiments will be made publicly available on the page \href{https://sites.google.com/view/ibrahim-almuslimani}{https://sites.google.com/view/ibrahim-almuslimani}.
+Now, we are ready to present our fully adaptive algorithm, \begin{algo}[$y_0 \mapsto y_1$] Given a time step size $h$ {and an initial value $y_0$}: \begin{itemize} \item {Calculate $\rho_A$ and $\rho_D$ at the current value of the solution.} \item Calculate $\rho_A/\sqrt{\rho_D}$ and choose the corresponding table among Tables \ref{table0p5}, \ref{table1}, \ref{table1p5}, \ref{table2}, \ref{table2s2},~\ref{tablelarge}. \item Search the minimum $s$ (and the corresponding $\eta$) in the chosen table such that $\frac{1+\omega_0}{\omega_1}>h\rho_D$. \item Generate the coefficients \eqref{eq:omegarkc} and \eqref{eq:coeffsrkc} and apply the recurrence \eqref{eq:ARKC} to calculate $y_1$. \item Update the step size according to the automatic step size selection procedure and repeat until reaching the final time. \end{itemize} \end{algo}

 { \begin{remark} To ensure stability, it is enough to choose $s$ such that $\frac{1+\omega_0}{\omega_1}>h\rho_D$, because the relation between $\eta$ and the corresponding range for $s$ in each table is built to ensure that, once $-h\rho_D$ lies inside the stability domain, the whole ellipse containing the eigenvalues for the given spectral radii fits inside. \end{remark} }

 { \begin{remark} In the case where the eigenvalues have nonzero imaginary part and very small real part, this is close to purely advective regime, which is out of the scope of the paper.
 However, this case can be treated in two different ways, either by using the adaptive algorithm without any modification and then the error estimator will choose a very small time step, or by modifying the algorithm to integrate such systems (extremely large Peclet number) with RK3 or RK4 (for which the stability domain includes a part of the imaginary axis). \end{remark} }